Move PDF Pages in Python

 src_document.pages.delete(pages)

-Moving a Page in new location in the current PDF Document
+Move a Page to a New Location in the Same PDF Document

 It shows how to move a specific page to a different position within the same document — a common need when reorganizing or editing PDF layouts.